How to Retire Early: What You Need to Do

 Long-term care is the most expensive need a person may face in their later years.
 Look into long-term care insurance at 50, or consider hybrid policies that allow you to access a whole-life insurance policy for long-term care needs if necessary, said Damaryan.
 Many people forgo LTC policies because they're so expensive, but should view them the same as auto or home insurance.

 Alternatively, you might earmark a piece of property or account to cover that cost if the need arises, but either way make sure you are prepared, and do what you can to take care of your health, said Damaryan.

 Getting Started With Your Early Retirement Planning

 The details for achieving the early-retirement dream are crucial, but it's also important to know why you're going that route and what you plan to do with your time.
 Does your partner want to retire early as well?
 Does he or she share your retirement plans and dreams?
 What do you want to do beyond relaxing on a beach or playing golf?

-"That's an important part of this whole conversation," said Wolberg, who suggested Millennials start early to explore things they might be interested in and develop a plan.
+"That's an important part of this whole conversation," said Damaryan, who suggested Millennials start early to explore things they might be interested in and develop a plan.

-If you're planning for retirement, consider working with a lawyer and an estate planner to make sure you're covering the bases.
+If you're planning for retirement, consider working with a lawyer and a wealth planner to make sure you're covering the bases.
 City National Bank's team offers the expertise to help you set out and stay on the right path.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.